 There are many vintage Kurt Russell films on Disney+, including 1969’s The Computer Wore Tennis Shoes, but the best is probably this rendition of the true story behind the United States hockey team's unlikely win against the Soviet Union in the 1980 Winter Olympics.
 The game is considered by some to be the greatest upset in sports history.

 Rick Moranis conducts a science experiment that turns his children into ant-sized little people in this family-friendly hit.
 The idea was courtesy of Stuart Gordon (1985's Re-Animator), who was slated to direct but fell ill and was replaced by Joe Johnston.

 13. Secretariat (2010)

-The adventures of one of the most winning horses in racing gets the biopic treatment: Diane Lane stars a woman who takes over her father’s stable and eventually comes across a horse destined for equine glory.
+The adventures of one of the most winning horses in racing gets the biopic treatment: Diane Lane stars as a woman who takes over her father’s stable and eventually comes across a horse destined for equine glory.
 When the great steed's life ended in 1989, the veterinarian claimed its heart was 22 pounds--twice the size of a normal horse ticker.

 14. Willow (1988)

 George Lucas produced this fable about a man named Willow Ufgood (Warwick Davis), who appears destined to protect a small child and overthrow the reign of the evil Queen Bavmorda.
 Lucas wrote the film especially for Davis, who starred as Wicket the Ewok in 1983's Return of the Jedi.
 It was his first onscreen role out of a costume.